Published April 22, 2011

 That's the advice of lawyer Jeff Marks, a partner with Ryan and Marks Attorneys LLP in Jacksonville, Fla.
 A real estate dispute in the Sunshine State illustrates his point.

-Christine and Nigel Gibney contracted to buy a house from Helen and Randy Pillifant for $620,000.
+A couple in Florida contracted to buy a house for $620,000.
 The purchase contract provided that the sale was "contingent upon this property appraising for no less than $620,000," according to court documents.

 Two appraisals were done.
-One arranged by the Gibneys (the buyers) came in at $560,000.
-The Pillifants secured an appraisal that valued their house at $635,000.
+One arranged by the buyers came in at $560,000.
+The sellers secured an appraisal that valued their house at $635,000.
 The buyers refused to close and terminated the contract.

-The sellers sued for breach of contract, arguing that any appraisal of $620,000 or more obligated the Gibneys to buy the house.
-The Gibneys argued that any appraisal for less than $620,000 allowed them to terminate the contract.
+The sellers sued for breach of contract, arguing that any appraisal of $620,000 or more obligated the buyers to buy the house.
+The buyers argued that any appraisal for less than $620,000 allowed them to terminate the contract.

 Too often, homebuyers and sellers think a contract allows for one thing, when the language says something else.